This blog has been updated to reflect the changes made as of January, 2023

 New Member Patio

-In 2020, renovations to the Hazeltine Banquet Patio were completed and in fall of 2022 work will begin on a new and enhanced member patio.
+In 2020, renovations to the Hazeltine Banquet Patio were completed and in Fall of 2022 work began on a new and enhanced member patio.
 This space will create a larger, more inviting experience after a round of golf or cocktails in the evening with friends and family.
+It is set to be open for members to enjoy by Memorial Day of 2023.
+This outdoor space will be double the size of the original patio and feature expanded dining, a lounge area with numerous fire features, and a large communal fire table overlooking the 9th and 18th greens.

 Practice Facility Enhancements